 The incentives in this program are grants of 50% of eligible training costs, up to $5,000 per employee trained.

 Activities and Expected Outcomes:

 Recipients will be required to annually submit a performance report documenting job training as well as any other contract deliverable.

 WEDC may impose additional reporting requirements to evaluate project performance and to ensure compliance with contract deliverables.

 Application and Awards Process:

 Applicants for a Workforce Training Grant should complete an application through a regional economic development director.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.